parmeetnarang2812/CricInfo-Extractor/README.md

  ## EXTRACTED INFORMATION USING JSDOM LOOKS LIKE THIS:
  ![image](https://user-images.githubusercontent.com/56155933/136846517-4868ec6f-c2e8-4d4d-ab57-e521b14d52ae.png)<br>
-  But we want to categorize the teams with their matches
+  But we want to categorize the teams with their matches.

  ## AFTER ARRAY MANIPULATION MADE THE INFORMATION TO LOOK LIKE THIS: